microsoft/SynapseML/README.md

   />](https://github.com/Azure/mmlspark/releases)

 * Create an deep image classifier with transfer learning ([example:305])
-* Fit a lightGBM classification or regression model on a biochemical dataset([example:106])
+* Fit a LightGBM classification or regression model on a biochemical dataset ([example:106]), to learn more check out the [LightGBM documentation page](docs/lightgbm.md).
 * Deploy a deep network as a distributed web service with [MMLSpark Serving](docs/mmlspark-serving.md)
 * Use web services in Spark with [HTTP on Apache Spark](docs/http.md)
 * Train a deep image classifier on Azure N-Series GPU VMs ([example:401])
 * Use Bi-directional LSTMs from Keras for medical entity extraction ([example:304])
 * Create a text analytics system on Amazon book reviews ([example:201])
 * Perform distributed hyperparameter tuning to identify Breast Cancer ([example:203])
 * Easily ingest images from HDFS into Spark `DataFrame` ([example:301])
 * Use OpenCV on Spark to manipulate images ([example:302])
 * Train classification and regression models easily via implicit featurization of data ([example:101])
 * Train and evaluate a flight delay prediction system ([example:102])

 See our [notebooks](notebooks/samples/) for all examples.